Meetings

 I guarantee I’ll give you reason to reconsider at least one thing you thought was cut and dried.

-Dan Wetmore joined SWW in late 2016 and is the current vice president of the organization.
-He’s served on the Board of Directors for over five years, having worked on the Nominations Committee, chaired the annual writing contest, and edited the By-Laws and the Policies & Procedures Manual.
+Dan Wetmore joined SWW in late 2016 and has been on the Board of Directors for over six years, having worked on the Nominations Committee, chaired the annual writing contest, and edited the By-Laws and the Policies & Procedures Manual.
 Dan is the editor of Ramblings & Reflections, SWW’s 2021 contest anthology, and has authored two books of poetry: My Mother’s Gentle Unbecoming and Phoboudenopanophobia.

 Zoom Meeting Information: